 The goal is to maintain healthy teeth and gums and prevent decay and gum disease.
-Healthy gums are a long-term investment for beautiful teeth, and the dental hygienist will monitor your oral hygiene, helping you to achieve a healthy mouth.
+Healthy gums are a long-term investment for beautiful teeth, and the dental hygienist will monitor your oral hygiene, helping you to achieve a healthier mouth.

-- Evaluation of health and gums
+- Evaluation of oral health and gums

 - Meticulous cleaning and polishing of the teeth, including below gum level

 - Identification of oral conditions such as bad breath and dry mouth and assistance in treating them, as required

 - Advice on oral products to aid specific oral conditions

 - Taking of dental x-rays for diagnostic purposes

 - Instruction on correct brushing and flossing techniques and advice on appropriate oral hygiene products to suit the individual

 - Outline of a personalised oral hygiene program with recommended 3, 6 or 12 monthly visits, recommended future treatment and referral for specific treatment, if required

 The Oral Hygiene Centre stocks a wide range of products and the Dental Hygienist might recommend certain products, as required for ongoing at-home maintenance, such as:

 - Interdental cleaning devices and irrigation devices